 5. Beware of free Wi-Fi and downloads.

 When choosing a security solution online, be careful which services or Wi-Fi networks require no payment.
 The most common cause of security problems is using a free service or network.
 When considering a free solution, ensure it is reputable and has positive feedback about how it works.
 Going online through free public Wi-Fi is not always safe, so remember not to use your bank account or make purchases through free Wi-Fi.
 Unfortunately, sometimes we have to go online quickly, and we have to take the risk.

 Developers work hard to keep their products and apps safe, monitoring for threats and issuing security patches if there are any vulnerabilities.
 Therefore, you need to use the latest OS versions and programs, as they contain information such as payment, health, and more.
 Doing so will help keep you safe.

 7. Double check online information

-There is a lot of information available online every day that can confuse people.
+A lot of information is available online every day that can confuse people.
 If you come across something that seems questionable, do your research to find out the truth behind it or at least develop your own opinion about it.
 Reliable websites will provide links back to the original information source.
 Websites that are suspicious or seem untrustworthy will not give any links.

 8. Be Careful about What You Download